krontius/My_test/README.md

 * get_ohlc_data_from_binance(ticker: str): returns a DataFrame with data on all daily candlesticks of a trading pair on Binance
 * merge_candles_from_random_tickers(tickers: [list,list]): returns DataFrame with merged candlestick data for each pair
 * get_market_trades_okex(ticker): returns a DataFrame with information about the last 100 trades on Okex
-* get_market_trades_binance(ticker): returns a DataFrame with information about the last 500 trades on Okex
+* get_market_trades_binance(ticker): returns a DataFrame with information about the last 1000 trades on Binance
 # Sample output
 Below is an example of the result of the function anomaly_analysis_and_smoothing(DataFrame) for ZEC-BTC.